Gasum: Filling stations

 Gasum has around 100 gas filling stations in the Nordic countries.

 Energy market services

 Gasum offers energy market expert services.
 It is also a member of the Nordic power exchange of Nasdaq OMX.

 Corporate details

 Management

-Since 2022, the chief executive officer is Mika Viljanen and the chair of the board is Elina Engman since 2020.
+Since 2022, the chief executive officer is Mika Viljanen and the chair of the board is Sirpa-Helena Sormunen since 2024.

 Affiliations

 Gasum is involved in several international organizations, such as Eurogas, European Network of Transmission System Operators for Gas (ENTSOG), Gas Infrastructure Europe (GIE), International Gas Union (IGU), European Gas Research Group (GERG) and the European Pipeline Research Group (EPRG).